wnordmann/sdk/DEVELOPING.md

     cd release
     npm link

-Go to the node_modules/react directory of that subdirectory and type:
+Go to the node_modules/react directory of the root directory and type:

+    cd ../node_modules/react
     npm link

-Go to the node_modules/openlayers directory of that subdirectory and type:
+Go to the node_modules/openlayers directory of the root directory and type:

+    cd ../openlayers
     npm link

 In your sdk app type: